 The City's Public Works Department works closely with the Parks and Recreation Department to coordinate scoop the poop messaging in Parks and along trails.
-Parks held 6 poop cleanup events this year.
+Parks and Public Works hosted held25 pet waste focused events this year.
 These outreach events provided dog waste education, games, prizes, candy, dog bags, dog treats, and a space to discuss the local poop problem with the public.
-During the events, a total of 270 people were engaged, and 216 piles of dog poop were picked up weighing 24.5 pounds.
-Parks maintains 79 dog stations with signs and bag dispensers and distributed about 514,000 bags in 2022.
+During the events, we engaged 361 people, conducted 75 hours of outreach, picked up 407 piles of waste totaling 76.9 pounds.

 Parks also provides 203 trash cans, some of which are part of the dog bag dispenser station and many of which are very nearby the bag stations, plus 20 dog waste-specific trash cans.
 53 of their stations are maintained by staff and 17 are maintained by "Bark Stewards," the volunteer park stewards interested in dog issues.
 This enhanced partnership between Public Works and Parks leverages the skills of the complimentary programs (stormwater education and park maintenance) to better protect water quality for the environment and park/trail users.
+To promote proper scooping behaviors, the City and County partner on an annual We Scoop Photo Contest, which requires people to take the We Scoop pledge and submit a photo of their dog for a chance to win prizes.
+This year, the annual "We Scoop" photo contest had 179 entries across the city and county.